Near Idaho Springs in Clear Creek County, Colorado — The American Mountains (Southwest)

 Topics.
 This historical marker is listed in these topic lists: Education • Science & Medicine.
 A significant historical year for this entry is 1996.

 Location.
 39° 35.261′ N, 105° 38.559′ W. Marker is near Idaho Springs, Colorado, in Clear Creek County.
-Marker can be reached from Mt.
+It can be reached from Mt.
 Evans Road south of Colorado Highway 103.
 Touch for map.
 Marker is in this post office area: Idaho Springs CO 80452, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Drexel Lacey (within shouting distance of this marker); Argentine Central Railway (approx. 8.6 miles away); Teal Building, 1875 (approx. 8.6 miles away); McMurdy-Snetzer Building, 1869 (approx. 8.6 miles away); Hamill House Museum (approx. 8.6 miles away); Cornish House, 1892 (approx. 8.6 miles away); Forbes Building, ca. 1869 (approx. 8.7 miles away); Hotel de Paris (approx. 8.7 miles away).
+At least 8 other markers are within 9 miles of this marker, measured as the crow flies: Drexel Lacey (within shouting distance of this marker); The Georgetown Loop (approx. 8½ miles away); The Park (approx. 8.6 miles away); Georgetown Loop Project (approx. 8.6 miles away); Argentine Central Railway (approx. 8.6 miles away); Teal Building, 1875 (approx. 8.6 miles away); McMurdy-Snetzer Building, 1869 (approx. 8.6 miles away); Hamill House Museum (approx. 8.6 miles away).

 More about this marker.
-This marker is at the high end of the world’s highest paved road.
+This marker is at the high end of the worlds highest paved road.
 The road was surveyed in the early 20th century, simply as a tourist road.

 Credits.
 This page was last revised on June 16, 2016.
 It was originally submitted on November 6, 2007, by Franklin Bell of Bluemont, Virginia.
-This page has been viewed 2,130 times since then and 43 times this year.
+This page has been viewed 2,365 times since then and 16 times this year.
 Photos: 1, 2, 3. submitted on November 6, 2007, by Franklin Bell of Bluemont, Virginia. • J. J. Prats was the editor who published this page.